JakeRoggenbuck/cryptography/digraph-substitution-cipher/README.md

 ### Immediate ways to strengthen the digraph substitution cipher:

 Instead of using a `row shift` and a `column shift`, one can create the row and column labels from two separate mixed alphabets created from two different keys.
 In this case, the mixed alphabet is created by writing out the key word and then filling in the rest of the alphabet using the unused letters.
+The [playfair cipher](https://github.com/thondascully/cryptography/tree/master/playfair-cipher)'s matrix is created using this mixed alphabet method, so visit that directory for more information.

 Example: